Information and resources to help you get the most out of your appointment when we see you.

-We are currently experiencing a high volume of referrals that means people are waiting longer than usual for their first appointment.
-We apologise for the delays.
+We are continue to experience a high volume of referrals that means people are waiting longer than usual for their first appointment.
+Whilst our waiting times are continually improving, and are quicker than the current national average, we apologise for the delays.
 We have created this page to support you whilst you wait for your first appointment.

 Is there anything I can do whilst I am waiting?

 It is not unusual for musculoskeletal aches or pains to flare up and they often gradually recover over 12-weeks without any treatment.
 In general, it is best to try to stay in work, stay active, and to continue activities that you enjoy.

 - Your local pharmacist can give you advice about simple pain medication you can try.

 - Many people find heat or ice helpful for reducing pain.
 Ensure you use a barrier between the skin and the heat or cold source, for example, a tea towel, and use for no longer than 15-20 minutes.

 - You can view our resources to optimise your health whilst you wait by visiting the link below.

 - If you are suffering with pain it is usually safe to start gentle exercise.
 We recommended doing whatever exercise you enjoy (e.g. swimming, attending the gym, yoga), the more regularly the better.